When you experience a bone break (also known as a fracture), it’s important that the bone can heal properly in its original position.

 While some bones can heal by wearing a cast, others may require more invasive treatments, such as bone fracture repair.

 Bone fracture repair is a surgery to fix a broken bone using metal screws, pins, rods, or plates to hold the bone in place.
-It is also known as open reduction and internal fixation (ORIF) surgery.
+It’s also known as open reduction and internal fixation (ORIF) surgery.

-All surgeries carry some risks, though complications from surgery are rare.
+Complications from this surgery are very rare.
 These complications may include: